mochajs/mocha/docs/index.md

 ### Working with Promises

-Alternately, instead of using the `done()` callback, you may return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+Alternately, instead of using the `done()` callback, you may return a [Promise][mdn-promise].
 This is useful if the APIs you are testing return promises instead of taking callbacks:

 ```js
 beforeEach(function() {